Capacitor Android Documentation

 To open the project in Android Studio, run

 npx cap open android

 Note: Currently to use an Android Emulator you must use a system image of at least Android version 7.0 on API 24.
 This is due to the System WebView version not being able to be updated on emulators.
-Physical devices should work as low as Android 5.1 so long as they are kept updated.
+Physical devices should work as low as Android 5.0 (API 21) as long as their System WebView is updated.